Mikko's code blog

 Accepted voucher codes in web store

-Matching Vouchers with Cruise Trips
+Matching Vouchers with Flight Trips

 Next, what I realised was that while the web shop accepts any valid voucher codes in the voucher form, not all vouchers give you a discount for all trips.